mastercomfig/hud-db/hud-pages/ultrahud-tf2.md

 Tomma - WeirdcoreHUD is a source of inspiration for me.
 Also gladly let me use his HUD options as a base for the Calibration screen.

 TechnoSL - Made plenty of fixes to fonts and made colors consistent across many places.

+Hewett Tsoi - Font "Alagard" used in the Gabriel Pack (https://www.dafont.com/alagard.font).

+Jofre - The speedometer.